projectcalico/calico/getting-started/windows-calico/quickstart.md

    ```
    If you installed Calico using the manifest from https://docs.projectcalico.org/manifests/calico-vxlan.yaml then BGP is already disabled.

-1. Prepare directory for Kubernetes files on Windows node.
+1. Prepare the directory for Kubernetes files on Windows node.

    ```powershell
    mkdir c:\k